Top of the page

 A neck dissection is surgery to remove all or some of the lymph nodes and surrounding tissue from the neck.
-Lymph nodes are small, round or bean-shaped glands that act like filters and remove germs from your body, help fight infection, and trap cancer cells.
+Lymph nodes are small, round or bean-shaped glands that act like filters.
+They remove germs from your body, help fight infection, and trap cancer cells.
 This surgery is most often done to treat cancer of the head and neck.

 You may leave the hospital with stitches in your cut (incision).
 Your doctor will tell you if you need to return to have these removed.
 You may still have a tube called a drain in your neck.
 Your doctor will probably take this out a few days after your surgery.